UPDATED FOR 2023-24 - JULY 2023

 Unless you're a 'VIP' or Permit Holder, there's no parking available at the ground itself so the club recommend parking at the Aschaffenburger Straße car park just across from the ground.
 Confusingly, it's accessed along Wiener Ring near the junction of Aschaffenburger Straße and Bieber Straße - just tap 'Aschaffenburger Str.
 113, Aschaffenburger 63073 Offenbach am Main, Germany' into your Sat-Nav to find it.

-You can reach the Stadion am Bieberer Berg on foot and it will take you about 20 minutes or so from the Offenbach (Main) Ost S-Bahn station.
-Come out of the station in the direction of Lämmerspieler Weg and head down Untere Grenzstraße (B43).
-At the main junction, turn left onto Bieberer Straße and you'll find the ground on your left after about three-quarters of a mostly uphill mile.
+You can reach the Stadion am Bieberer Berg on foot and it will take you about 20 minutes or so from the Offenbach Ost S-Bahn station.
+Come out of the station and follow Untere Grenzstraße (B43) in the direction of the junction with Lämmerspieler Weg.
+Continue following Untere Grenzstraße (B43) for about 400 metres before turning left onto Bieberer Straße.
+You'll find the ground on your left after about three-quarters of a mostly uphill mile.

 FAN SHOP, MUSEUM & STADIUM TOURS